-Rick is currently a Senior Fellow and a former member of the board of directors at the Association of Governing Boards of Universities and Colleges (AGB), a national governance organization for higher education with more than 1,900 member institutions.
+Rick is currently Founding Managing Principal of AGB Institutional Strategies and a former member of the board of directors at the Association of Governing Boards of Universities and Colleges (AGB), a national governance organization for higher education with more than 1,900 member institutions.
 He has served on the board of trustees at American University as well as his alma mater, Olivet College, including serving as board chair and now trustee emeritus.
 Rick has served as president, president emeritus at Wheeling Jesuit University and has also held senior executive positions at Trimble Navigation, Ltd. (NASDAQ: TRMB) and Qualcomm (NASDAQ:QCOM).

 Ryan Yamane—Chief Operating Officer.
 Ryan’s personal outside-the-box educational journey has given him unique insight into the changing landscape of higher education.
 After graduating homeschool high school, Ryan was able to forge his own unique college pathway with his B.S. in business, completing his degree for less than $10,000.
 For more than ten years, Ryan has sought to help other students do the same at colleges across the country.

 As a co-founder of CollegePlus, Ryan helped build the company starting in 2004, holding the positions of chief financial officer, followed by chief operating officer, and finally chief executive officer.
 During this time, he oversaw all aspects of the company—marketing, finance, accounting, purchasing, human resources, legal, operations functions, and systems development.